jwalker-swe/pokedex/README.md

 # PokéOrigins: Pokédex

-Welcome to **PokéOrigins: Pokédex**, a web application that allows users to explore the world of Pokémon in an interactive and informative way.
+Welcome to **PokéOrigins: Pokédex**, a web application that allows users to explore the world of Pokémon (Up to Gen 3) in an interactive and informative way.
 This app pulls data from the [PokéAPI](https://pokeapi.co/) and provides an easy-to-use interface for users to search and view detailed information about their favorite Pokémon.

 ## Features